sidbelbase/nepali-datetime-applet/README.md

 01. [x] Make it self updating
 02. [ ] Build it with meson
 03. [ ] Build it with GTK
-04. [ ] Add nepali date specifiers like strftime
+04. [ ] Add Nepali date specifiers like strftime
-05. [ ] Support for custom nepali date specifiers
+05. [ ] Support for custom Nepali date specifiers
-06. [ ] Make flask app out of this
+06. [x] Make flask app out of this